abdrishad/abdrishad/README.md

 - 👋 Hi, I’m @abdrishad
 - 👀 I’m interested in app and web development
 - 🌱 I will be passing out in 2024 with a major production engineering
-- 💞️ I’m looking to learn more the community
+- 💞️ I’m looking to learn more about open software and and their applications
 - mail me : rishadabdullahemo@gmail.com

 <!---